NinerBull/tRP3_RPNameInQuests/README.md

 ## To Do ?
 - [X] Add Support for Dialogue Options
 - [ ] Add Support for Speech Bubbles
-- [ ] See if any other quest addons work with this
+- [X] See if any other quest addons work with this - [Storyline](https://github.com/Total-RP/Storyline) seems to, at least.